 Speaking of berries, the farm grows a wide variety, including six varieties of red raspberries, 3 varieties of black raspberries, 6 varieties of blackberries, marion berries, boysenberries, blueberries, and strawberries.
 He sells most of his berries directly to markets locally in Portland and along the coast.
 You can walk into many stories in the local Portland area and find berries and jams straight from Sturm’s farm.
 The farm also distributes to the nearby states of Idaho, Utah, and Washington.

 For black raspberries, the picking season is limited to three weeks in July, which is shorter than most other berries.
 During this time, black raspberries are harvested, sorted, cleaned, and put onto a refrigerated truck within an hour of being picked.
 Within 6-12 hours the berries are taken to a nearby facility where they are individually flash frozen and packaged.
-It takes less than 24 hours for the berries to go from on the vine to frozen and packaged in consumer-ready bags.
+It takes less than 24 hours for the berries to go from fresh picked to frozen and packaged in consumer-ready bags.

 Harvesting the berries is a lot of work, but so is pollinating them!
 Sturm’s is home to the Oregon Berry Bee Project, whose goal is to help bolster the dwindling population of native Oregon Berry Bees by setting up safe and symbiotic homes for them on berry farms.
-Sturm’s farm was chosen for this in part because they do not use any pesticides or other chemicals on the berries.
-Bees can be harmed by even trace amounts of chemicals.
+Sturm’s farm was chosen for this in part because their minimal use of any kind of organic or conventional chemicals.
+Keeping the environment bee friendly is extra important with native pollinators, because they live and work on the farm!
 Don has personally helped with various parts of this project, from building bird-safe shelters for the bees, to helping install webcams for scientists around the country to monitor bee activity.
-The Oregon Berry Bee Project also benefits the farm.
-Here is a quote from their project website:
+The Oregon Berry Bee Project also benefits the farm by helping pollinate more berry flowers, even in adverse weather conditions, which leads to more berries to harvest down the road.

-The Sturms have partnered with OBBP since 2007 and the project is continuing with good success in 2011.
-Sturm’s Berry Farm provides a safe haven for the bees to thrive and pollinate cane berry bushes, and according to the researchers involved, “it is clear that these bees are doing well” in their new home.
+The Sturms have partnered with OBBP since 2007 and Sturm’s Berry Farm continues to provide a safe haven for the bees to thrive and pollinate cane berry bushes.
+According to the researchers involved, “it is clear that these bees are doing well” in their new home.

 Don’s farm is also home to many honey bees that are owned by local beekeepers and are not park of the OBBP.
 Honey gets flavor from the flowers the bees collect pollen from, so berry farms are a natural location for businesses looking to harvest and sell honey locally.
 Most beekeepers have to move the bees off of farms when pesticides are being sprayed because the bees are very sensitive to any chemicals.
 On Sturm’s Berry Farm the bees can stay on location year-long due to the lack of any harsh insecticides being sprayed.